i2p/i2p.www/i2p2www/spec/plugin.rst

 in webapps.config.
 Then you can make separate install and update plugins, where the update plugin does not contain the library jars.

+Never bundle Jetty, Tomcat, or servlet jars in your plugin, as they may conflict with the version in the I2P installation.
+Take care not to bundle any conflicting libraries.

 Don't include .java or .jsp files; otherwise Jetty will recompile them at installation, which will increase the startup time.
 While most I2P installations will have a working Java and JSP